db2003/dockerized-customer-order-metrics/README.md

 ## Introduction

 This project provides a web service that analyzes customer order data.
 The analysis includes revenue per month, revenue per product, revenue per customer, and the top 10 customers.
 The application is Dockerized and uses Flask for the web service.
+(CI-CD pipeline in progress)

 ## Tech Stack